 How do vagal maneuvers work?
 Simply put, they affect the vagus nerve, a long nerve that runs from your brain to your belly.
 It sends signals to the atrioventricular node, a cluster of cells at the bottom of your heart’s upper right chamber that helps control your heartbeat.
 Think of it as an electrical relay station.
 It takes signals from the sinoatrial node and slows them down before passing them along to the lower chambers.
 The result: A slower heart rate.

 These simple steps can slow your heart down right away.

-- Holding your breath and bearing down as if having a bowel movement.
+- Valsalva maneuver.
+Hold your nose, close your mouth, and try to blow the air out.
 This creates pressure in your chest that may activate the vagus nerve.
 Sitting or squatting may help.
 Try it for 10 seconds.

-- Holding your knees against your chest for a minute.
-This may be more effective for babies and children.
+- Hold your knees against your chest: Do it for a minute.
+This may work best for babies and children.

 - Cold water treatment.
-You may need to put a plastic bag of ice over your face for 15 seconds.
+You might hear this called the diving reflex.
+You may need to put a plastic bag of ice on your face for 15 seconds.
 Or you can immerse your face in icy cold water for several seconds.
 It might also work to step into a cold shower or a cold bath.

-Vagal maneuvers aren't safe for everyone with an arrhythmia.
-Bearing down, also called the Valsalva maneuver, can put an unhealthy strain on your heart.
+The Valsalva maneuver can put an unhealthy strain on your heart.
 It can also raise your blood pressure.
-If you have coronary heart disease, a congenital heart defect, or other cardiac conditions, your doctor may advise you not to do the Valsalva maneuver.
+If you have coronary heart disease, a congenital heart defect, or other heart conditions, your doctor may advise you not to do it.

 When to Call 911

-Often, a rapid heart rate will ease on its own.
-But if your doctor recommends you learn one or more vagal maneuvers to slow your heart down, you may be able to cut short the unsettling feeling that comes with a racing heart.
+Often, a fast heart rate will ease on its own.
+But if your doctor suggests you learn one or more vagal maneuvers to slow your heart down, you may be able to cut short the unsettling feeling that comes with a racing heart.